Tax Return Checklists

 If you have a non-registered account, we request that you wait until after April 1st to send in your documents.
 Financial institutions take longer to send in non-registered account tax receipts to CRA.
 We don’t want to risk filing before all documents have been received.

 You can drop off your tax documents by e-mail, fax, or in person at our office.
 No appointment is necessary to drop off your documents.
 However, we ask that you let us know in advance if this is your preference.
-For the 2020 tax-year, we kindly ask you to make use of electronic submission options, if possible.
+We kindly ask you to make use of electronic submission options, if possible.
+You can send your documents to us by email or log onto your Wealthview account, go to Share Documents on the left menu and follow the instructions.
+Download the Wealthview User Guide, and go to page 8 for details.

 We require a three-week turnaround to complete your return.
 Therefore, if you want to be sure your file will be completed by April 30th, you should drop off your documents no later than April 7th.